Recently updated on November 30th, 2024 at 11:18 am

 Representation Main F/F relationship, Bisexual main character with anxiety, Chinese-American love interest, Black sapphic side character, Puerto Rican-American trans side character, Gay Jewish side character, Gay black side character, Pansexual black side character, Czech side character

-If you’ve read Red, White and Royal Blue and you haven’t read One Last Stop – I recommend you pick this one up.
+Red, White and Royal Blue fan?
+If you haven’t read One Last Stop, you need to pick this up.

-It follows August.
-She’s a cynical 23 year old trying to survive in New York.
+August is a cynical 23-year-old trying to survive in New York.
 But then she meets this gorgeous girl on the train.

 Jane.

-The writing is also hilarious with great banter.
-Plus the food imagery is droolworthy. ( If you enjoyed One Last Stop then read my article full of recommendations for books like One Last Stop)
+The writing is hilarious with great banter.
+Plus the food imagery is drool-worthy. ( If you enjoyed One Last Stop then read my article full of recommendations for books like One Last Stop)

 Buy on Amazon | Waterstones